TricksterGuy/complx/README.md

 ======
 [![Travis CI Build Status](https://travis-ci.org/TricksterGuy/complx.svg?branch=master)](https://travis-ci.org/TricksterGuy/complx)

 Extensible LC-3 Simulator written in C++.
-Includes a Graphical User Interface and Command Line Interface simulator, Assembler, [Python Bindings](https://github.com/zucchini/pyLC3), and Python Autograder.
+Includes a Graphical User Interface and Command Line Interface simulator, Assembler, [Python Bindings](https://pypi.org/project/pyLC3), and Python Autograder (Examples)[https://github.com/TricksterGuy/pylc3-examples].
 Mainly used in CS2110 at Georgia Tech.
 Maintained by Brandon (bwhitehead0308 [AT] gmail [DOT] com).

 __Special Note__ Let me know if your school is using any portion of the tools provided here.
 The tools are subject to change every semester as new features are added or stuff is tweaked based on student feedback.
 I don't want to break anyone's setup, and would like to keep users in the loop with changes and suggest features.

 # Overview
 complx is a suite of educational tools for learning lc3 assembly.
 It includes both a gui and cli based simulator (named complx and comp respectively), an assembler (as2obj), python bindings via pyLC3, and an autograder framework written in python.
 Complx also be extended with plugins that add additional functionality to the LC3.
-The tools also come with a C++ interface to the LC3 (liblc3) along with python bindings to it via [pyLC3](https://github.com/zucchini/pyLC3).
+The tools also come with a C++ interface to the LC3 (liblc3) along with python bindings to it via [pyLC3](https://pypi.org/project/pyLC3).
 Complx, the GUI simulator, was written using the wxWidgets library.

 # Installation